rjseymour66/cybersecurity-bash/data-processing/README.md

 ## sed

 Perform edits on a stream of data, such as replacing characters (called _in place_ replacement):

+- _-i_ edit specified file and overwrite in place

 ```bash
 # in a file, replace all instances of 10.0.4.35 with 10.0.4.27